yaye-work/notes-calendar/README.md

 ## A note on dates

 Notes are placed by their file creation date.
-If you sync or copy notes onto a new machine, some systems reset that date to when the file arrived — so older notes may cluster on the day you set up your vault.
+If you sync or copy notes onto a new machine, some systems reset that date to when the file arrived.
+So older notes may cluster on the day you set up your vault.

 ## Feedback & Support